Google shares rise after online ad sales drive revenue higher

 Google's advertising sales in the first quarter rose 11 percent to $15.51 billion. (bit.ly/1OLAPb8)

-The company, under increasing competition for mobile ad dollars from rivals such as Facebook Inc, tweaked its algorithm for mobile searches on Tuesday to favor sites that look good on smartphone screens. (bit.ly/1yMzbno)
+The company, under increasing competition for mobile ad dollars from rivals such as Facebook Inc, tweaked its algorithm for mobile searches on Tuesday to favour sites that look good on smartphone screens. (bit.ly/1yMzbno)

 Earlier this month, the European Union accused Google of abusing its dominance of Internet searches to push its own products.
 [ID: nL5N0XC2W0]